ujjwalvivek/portfolio/public/posts/log_0001_md_showcase.md

 title: "Markdown Playground"
 date: "2025-07-06"
 slug: "log_0001_md_showcase"
 summary: "This wasn't supposed to be a post.
 It was just a sandbox.
-But it works, so I’m keeping it."
+But it works, so I'm keeping it."
 tags: ["debug", "engine", "components", "infra"]
 ---